mbalexander19/telco_customer_churn/README.md

 * Performing exploratory data analysis to identify important features
 * Encoding categorical variables for use in ML models
 * Using logistic regression with Scikit-learn for classification
+* Evaluating model accuracy
+* Determining errors and deriving precision/recall from confusion table
+* Using receiver operating characteristics an AUC to understand model performance
+* Cross-validating a model
+* Tuning model parameters for best predictive performance

 Project from Machine Learning Bookcamp by Alexey Grigorev, copyright Manning Publications, 2021.
 Available from publisher at https://www.manning.com/books/machine-learning-bookcamp.